 A booking fee of $50 is taken to secure the appointment time.
 This deposit is held in credit until the day of your visit and applied to your account.
 For Skype consultations we do ask for payment in full, in advance.

 The booking fee can be paid using your credit card at the time of arranging your visit.
 So that we can give adequate notice to others who would like a sooner appointment, we require 2 business days’ notice should you be unable to keep your appointment.

 Cancellations within the 2 business day notice period may result in the loss of your booking fee.

 Laser treatment, especially with the Waterlase, compared to traditional methods of surgery is minimally invasive and much less painful.
 Your infant/toddler will likely object by crying as we have to hold them still during the procedure for safety and precision of treatment.
 While the treated area will not be painful immediately after the surgery (due to the analgesic effect of the Waterlase), the treated area will likely be tender after a few hours.
 As such, you may wish to pre-medicate with your chosen pain-relief (no Nurofen as it acts as a blood thinner) about an hour ahead of the procedure.
 When you make an appointment we will email you further information on pain relief in your “welcome” email.

 To allow the tongue and lip to fully function after treatment in breast or bottle feeding, we do not anaesthetise infants and toddlers.
-This is an approach endorsed by the Australian Dental Association in infant frenectomies.
 This also allows us to observe how the mouth functions after the treatment (breastfeeding, bottle feeding or drinking).
 Numb tissue may not behave normally as the infant will not be able to fully feel its position.